 FAD Creative Summer Workshops

-To give an opportunity to 30 disadvantaged young people in London to make the most of the summer time to develop their creative skills while they have fun.
-Working with 14 – 19 year olds in museums such as the V&A and Design Museum to develop creativity and at FAD offices for technical skills.
+To give an opportunity to 40 disadvantaged young people in London to make the most of the summer time to develop their creative skills while they have fun.
+Working with 14 – 19 year olds in museums such as the V&A and at Univ.
+East London to develop creativity and personal & technical skills.

 Charity information: FAD (Fashion Awareness Direct)